-Provides that petitioners who file an ERPO petition that contains false information or is abusive are guilty of a gross misdemeanor.
+Provides that petitioners who file an ERPO petition that contains false information or is abusive are guilty of a gross misdemeanor and those who commit a second or subsequent offense are guilty of a felony.
 Respondents who continue to possess firearms after the issuance of an order are guilty of a misdemeanor and prohibited from possessing firearms for five years.